 Much like how Champagne can only be called champagne when grown in the Champagne region in France, San Marzano tomatoes must be grown in the Agro Sarnese-Nocerino region of Italy to be called such.
 When the tomatoes are canned, they are required to have a DOP emblem on the label to symbolize their authenticity.

 However, unlike how organic produce is regulated, there is no regulation of goods noted with DOP in the United States.
 Which means that companies can add a DOP label to any can of tomatoes and call it San Marzano, as Taste reports.
 In fact, back in 2011 the President of Consorzio San Marzano told Italian importing company, Gustiamo that about 5 percent of tomatoes sold in America are real San Marzano tomatoes.
+Which means there are a lot of fake San Marzano tomatoes out there.

 True San Marzano tomatoes are only sold whole or as fillets and they are always sold as peeled tomatoes.
 If you notice a can of chopped or diced, it's a fraud, even when it's in those fake San Marzano cans.